thomasWeise/aitoa/book/structure/solutionSpace/README.md

 ### Definitions

-As stated in \text.ref{optimizationProblemEconomical}, an optimization problem asks us to make a choice between different potential solutions.
+As stated in \text.ref{optimizationProblemEconomical}, an optimization problem asks us to make a choice between different possible solutions.
 We call them *candidate solutions*.

 \text.block{definition}{candidateSolution}{A *candidate solution*&nbsp;$\solspel$ is one potential solution of an optimization problem.}